odoo/documentation/purchase/replenishment/flows/setup_stock_rule.rst

 high demand, or large items requiring a lot of storage space meaning they're harder to stock).

-Odoo allows you to set up rules so that an automatic replenishment for those items is made, based on minimum stocks available.
+Twenty20 allows you to set up rules so that an automatic replenishment for those items is made, based on minimum stocks available.

 When should I use Reordering Rules?